-Oracle’s (ORCL) recently announced fiscal 2Q17 results indicate that like its enterprise software peer IBM (IBM), the company is finding it challenging to see revenue growth.
+Looking at the Oracle’s (ORCL) recently announced fiscal 2Q17 results, it’s apparent that the company, like its enterprise software peer IBM (IBM), is finding it challenging to see revenue growth.
 Oracle is still in a transitional phase, shifting its operations from license sales to subscriptions.

 In the cloud business, rather than booking revenues when a sale is made, revenues are recorded over the course of a contract.
-Revenues are thus recognized only as the software service is delivered.
+As a result, revenue is recognized only as the software service is delivered.
 This lag time leads to deferred revenues on balance sheets.

-Deferred revenue refers to billings to customers for subscription fees.
-Deferred revenue is one way to gauge a company’s future subscription revenue.
+Deferred revenue refers to billings to customers for subscription fees, and it’s one way to gauge a company’s future subscription revenues.
 Oracle’s deferred revenues grew 6% to$7.4 billion.
-In constant currency terms, this growth was 8%.
+In constant currency terms, this equals 8% growth.

 Factors impacting Oracle’s net margins

 Oracle’s better-than-expected SaaS (software-as-a-service) and PaaS (platform-as-a-service) revenues generate hope, as SaaS revenues are usually more predictable than licensing deals.
-This predictability explains why SaaS revenues are increasingly preferred by software companies.
+As a result, SaaS revenues are increasingly preferred by software companies.

-Oracle posted strong growth in its cloud revenues and in its margins.
-In fiscal 2Q17, the gross margin for SaaS and PaaS stood at 61%, compared to 43% in 2Q16.
+Oracle posted not only strong growth in cloud revenues but also in its margins.
+In fiscal 2Q17, the gross margin for SaaS and PaaS stood at 61%, compared to 43% in fiscal 2Q16.
 Oracle expects to see further improvements in its cloud margins in the coming quarters and expects 80% cloud margins in the future.

-Oracle’s IaaS business is in an expansion mode as its expenses are incurred upfront.
-Its revenues are recognized only as the software service is delivered.
-The timing of revenue and expenses are misaligned in the cloud business, which impacts its margins and cash flows.
+Oracle’s (ORCL) IaaS business is in an expansion mode where expenses are incurred upfront.
+However, revenues are recognized only as the software service is delivered.
+Thus, the timing of revenues and expenses can be misaligned in the cloud business, which impacts its margins and cash flows.

 This mistiming of cash flows leads to the late realization of profits.
 Apart from the mistiming of cash flows, the task of building data centers to provide cloud services also puts pressure on the margins.
-This is likely to be the case with Oracle’s IaaS.
+This could be the case with Oracle’s IaaS.

-Moreover, Oracle’s spending on research and development continues to rise.
-In fiscal 2Q17, it spent ~$3.0 billion on R&D, which corresponds to 17% of its overall revenues.
+Moreover, Oracle’s spending on R&D continues to rise.
+In fiscal 2Q17, it spent ~$3.0 billion on research and development, which corresponds to 17% of its overall revenues.
 Given Oracle’s focus on increased R&D expenditures, the company’s margins could suffer in the short term.
 However, Oracle and its offerings could benefit in the long run.